DevAnseSenior/todolist/README.md

 ## Intro

 This project aims at learning, so far using one of the most popular frameworks for backend development in Javascript: Node.js.
+For the frontend we basically used html, css and pure javascript, as the focus was really on building and consuming the API built in Node.

 ## Enviroment

-So far we have used three basic libraries for development:
+So far we have used four basic libraries for development:

 - dotenv versão 16.3.1;
 - express versão 4.18.2;
 - mysql: versão 3.6.0
+- cors: 2.8.5

 ## Running the Project